Rickrolling: Background

 "Never Gonna Give You Up" is a song written by songwriting trio Stock Aitken Waterman and recorded by English singer Rick Astley.
 It appeared on his 1987 debut album Whenever You Need Somebody and was released as a single on 27 July of that year.
-It was a number one hit on several international charts, including the Billboard Hot 100 in the US, the ARIA Charts in Australia, and the UK Singles Chart, becoming the most popular single of the year in the UK.
-It is a dance-pop song with heavy use of synthesizers and has a chord progression typical of Stock Aitken Waterman.
-It begins with a recognisable drum riff and a synthesizer melody, followed by the lines, "We're no strangers to love / You know the rules and so do I".
+It was a number-one hit on several charts, including the Billboard Hot 100 in the US, the ARIA Charts in Australia, and the UK Singles Chart, becoming the most popular single of the year in the UK.
+It is a dance-pop song with heavy use of synthesizers, catchy music, and repetitive lyrics sung in a baritone voice.
+It begins with a distinctive drum riff and a synthesizer melody, followed by the lines, "We're no strangers to love / You know the rules and so do I".
 The accompanying music video, Astley's first, was made in a single week, and Astley brought his own outfits.
 It features 21-year-old Astley performing the song while awkwardly dancing, wearing a trenchcoat and a coiffed hairstyle, alongside backup dancers wearing spandex and a bartender doing backflips.

 The song faded from popularity, being a common song on the radio for only about a year.
-It also received disapproval—with the television network VH1 listing it as one of the "50 Most Awesomely Bad Songs"—and became known as outdated.
+It also received disapproval—with the television network VH1 listing it as one of the "50 Most Awesomely Bad Songs"—and its style fell out of fashion.
 The song's reputation was influenced by its 1980s-style composition, its unpolished music video, and a perceived incongruity between Astley's youthful appearance and his low-pitched vocals.
-"Never Gonna Give You Up" was Astley's most successful song; it was one of two, alongside "Together Forever, to reach number one on the Billboard chart.
-Astley initially retired in 1994, at the age of 27.
-He returned to touring in 2004.
+"Never Gonna Give You Up" was Astley's most successful song; it was one of two, alongside "Together Forever", to reach number one on the Billboard chart.
+Astley initially retired in 1994, at the age of 28, as he wanted more time with his family.
+He returned to touring in 2004 to mild success.